Livewire Forms

 Translating sections and fields

-You can translate your field labels, instructions, options, and placeholders using JSON files.
+You can translate your field display labels, instructions, options, and placeholders using JSON files.
 Create a translation file for each language, e.g. resources/lang/de.json

 .